tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which two modern-day countries used to be known as the region of Rhodesia between the 1890s and 1980?
-- **Correct Answer:** Zambia ô Zimbabwe
+- **Correct Answer:** Zambia & Zimbabwe
-- Togo ô Benin
+- Togo & Benin
-- Lesotho ô Swaziland
+- Lesotho & Swaziland
-- Rwanda ô Burundi
+- Rwanda & Burundi

 ### Q: Which two teams played in Super Bowl XLII?
-- **Correct Answer:** The New York Giants ô The New England Patriots
+- **Correct Answer:** The New York Giants & The New England Patriots
-- The Green Bay Packers ô The Pittsburgh Steelers
+- The Green Bay Packers & The Pittsburgh Steelers
-- The Philadelphia Eagles ô The New England Patriots
+- The Philadelphia Eagles & The New England Patriots
-- The Seattle Seahawks ô The Denver Broncos
+- The Seattle Seahawks & The Denver Broncos

 ### Q: Which type of rock is created by intense heat AND pressure?